SumYg/Web-Authentication-System/README.md

 In this state, `React` generates a logged in home page.
 The heading shows user's name and id.
 Also there is a logout button, when the user clicks the button, the session in the server is destroyed, and the state is change to 'login'.

 ###### login
-When the state variable `pageState` is set to 'login', the page is a login form with a greeting to ask the user to log in.
-On this page, there is also a register button that will change the `pageState` to 'register'.
+When the state variable `pageState` is set to 'login', the page is a login form with a greeting to ask the user to log in, and a register button that will change the `pageState` to 'register'.
+There is also a 'Create Document' button to change the state to 'newDoc'.

+###### newDoc
+This will create a simple input box for user to add a new document id with auto-gen hash into the table **docs** in **documents**.

 ###### register
 In this state, the page will render a registration form with a headline, a submit button and a button to go back to the login page, which is to change the state to 'login'.